LuxLang/lux/documentation/book/the_lux_programming_language/appendix_f.md

 # Appendix F: Implicit polymorphism

-If you've used Lux's interfaces and implementations already (with the `\` macro), you've probably noticed that you need to pass around the specific implementations you need every time you want to call some interface's method, or access some constant value.
+If you've used Lux's interfaces and implementations already (with the `#` macro), you've probably noticed that you need to pass around the specific implementations you need every time you want to call some interface's method.

 That can become tiresome if you need to do it all the time, and specially if you come from languages that do method-selection for you automatically.